Ludwig von 88

-Ludwig von 88 is a French punk rock and alternative rock band mostly active in the 1980s and 1990s, and which gained an important success in the underground scene of its country.
-The band has not released any new material since 2019, but has not disbanded and is thus officially still active.
+Ludwig von 88 is a French punk rock and alternative rock band mostly active in the 1980s and 1990s, celebrated in the French underground scene.
+In 2019, the band released their first album in a decade, and have continued to remain active, releasing a further four albums in 2023 to celebrate their 40th anniversary.
 Their music is quite similar to that of influent French punks Bérurier Noir (both bands were initially signed with the Bondage Records indie rock label): two-fingered and distorted guitar chords and drum machine as a drummer but can also imitate reggae or medieval music ("Messire Quentin").
 Their lyrics evolved along their career from nonsensical and often juvenile humour to something more serious and sometimes social and political.

 The band had different line-ups, among which the most famous from the late 80’s featured Karim Berrouka on vocals, Nobru (real name Bruno Garcia, his new pseudonym is Sergent Garcia) on guitars, Laurent and then Charlu on bass, and Jean-Mi on programming.
 Past members include Olaf, Gondrax (François Gondry, bass player) and Laurent Manet.

-They made their reputation through endless and delirious shows performed by disguised musicians.
-Among their notable stage clothing: cycling jerseys, diving suits, Mexican ponchos and various funny headgear.